NolanSyKinsley/Obmenu-SteamPipe/README.md

 # Obmenu-SteamPipe
 This script when added to the openbox menu, or with obmenu-generator, will auto populate a pipe menu with all of your steam games you have installed for easy launching.
-Includes icon support, but steam sucks at getting icons on linux, without creating a desktop shortcut for each game it makes no icons at all, and even if you do make all the shortcuts, most are missing icons.
-This is fixed by using the included IconGrabber.sh.
+Includes icon support, but steam sucks at getting icons on linux.
+Without creating a desktop shortcut for each game it makes no icons at all, and even if you do make all the shortcuts most are missing icons.
+This can be fixed by using the included IconGrabber.sh.

 This is what it looks like before using IconGrabber.sh: